 So, I make that seven or eight gone.
 I am producing the best paintings of my life.
 I love where I live, I love my partner, I love the life she has built for us, I love the cat who also has 9 lives, I love the gift of the studio.
 Each day is a prayer of thanks.
 Each painting an expression of the beauty of life.
 I know how abruptly things can change and I’m fortunate to be able to share my vision of the beauty of life.
 Lennon sang ‘number nine, number nine’ on the end of the disc.
 There is so much still to do.Such is Life.

-“Such is Life” is from Kurt Vonnegut’s novel ‘Slaughterhouse Five’.
-Slaughterhouse 5 is a memoir in which a series of events overwhelm the main character, each greeted with ‘Such is Life’ and, I imagine, a shrug after which he carries on regardless through all disasters.
+“Such is Life” inspired from Kurt Vonnegut’s novel ‘Slaughterhouse Five’.
+Slaughterhouse 5 is a memoir in which a series of events overwhelm the main character, each greeted with ‘So it Goes’’ and, I imagine, a shrug after which he carries on regardless through all disasters.
 This including being in Dresden when the firestorm consumed 130,000 souls.

 Such is life.